You are hereHome › Information for Waitlisted Students

 Why was I placed on the waitlist?

 Michigan is consistently ranked as one of the top universities in the world and, as such, admission is extremely competitive.
-In fact, this year we expect to receive over 45,000 applications for an enrolling freshman class of about 6,000 students.
+In fact, this year we expect to receive nearly 50,000 applications for an enrolling freshman class of about 6,000 students.
 With a limited number of spaces in our freshman class, we are unable to admit all qualified students.

 How do you decide which waitlist students you’ll admit?

 Since we invited you to be on our waitlist, we strongly believe you have the capability to be successful in college and, if space were available, at Michigan.
 Once we get a clear picture of how many admitted students fail to meet the enrollment deposit deadline, we’ll know how many waitlist students to whom we’ll offer admission.
 From there, we give each application multiple comprehensive reviews, focusing on quality of the academic preparation in high school, grades, scores on the ACT with writing and/or SAT, personal characteristics and attributes, responses to the short answer and essay questions, and recommendations from high school counselors and teachers.
 For more information on how we review applications, please review our Evaluation Guidelines.

 How many students are on the waitlist?